dcm858/Redaction-Poetics/README.md

 I believe that Google uses mespeak, builds upon it.
 However, it was easier for me to implement the rhyming capability in a segmented fashion: (1) Google Chrome speech-to-text;(2)RiTa Lexicon and Rhyme libraries in Javascript; (3) Mespeak with mbrola voice.

 The work I did exists in the speechrecognizer.js file.
 This is where the rhyme happens.
+In the final version I also edited the the look of the page, added text, color--minimal.
 See my blog for more detail on the operations in play